Selleo/react_app_standard_setup/README.md

 ## Setup the App

 ### `npm install`
+then
+### `npm run app:setup`
+You will be asked to provide system password.
+This is ok, because Certificate Authority will be added and setup so https on localhost works.

 ## Run the App

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://dev-localhost.com:3000](https://dev-localhost.com:3000) to view it in the browser.

 ## Run the tests